-Most sweet red wines aren’t that well-made which is unfortunate, because they can be amazing.
-In fact, there are a few wines that will change your entire perception of the style.
+There are a few sweet red wines however that will change your entire perception of the style.
 Here is a shortlist of sweet red wines that deserve any drinker’s radar… They also happen to be the perfect wine with chocolate.

 Sweet Sparkling Red Wines

 Brachetto is the grape, and the wine, Brachetto d’Acqui DOCG, is made exclusively in Piedmont, Italy.
 The wine is a light ruby red color with aromas of strawberry, sweet cherry sauce, raspberry, violet and, rose candy.
 There are 3 official types of Brachetto d’Acqui:

 - Brachetto d’Acqui Rosso: Basic Brachetto is playfully fizzy with 2 atmospheres of pressure (vs. 6–7 for Champagne) and is known for having low alcohol at 5.5% ABV.
 Sweetness ranges, but is usually high at around 90–115 g/L residual sugar, or the equivalent of about 4–5 teaspoons of sugar per glass.

 - Brachetto d’Acqui Spumante: A full sparkling (Spumante) version of Brachetto d’Acqui with usually around 3–4 atmospheres of pressure, a fine bubble finesse and usually 6% ABV.